samwarnick/samwarnick.com/src/content/blog/2024/09/2024-09-21-portainer-on-synology-has-a-bug.md

 ---
 title: Portainer on Synology Has a Bug
-date: '2024-09-21T13:31'
+date: 2024-09-21T13:31
-summary: >-
+summary: I'm using Portainer on my Synology, but a bug has me questioning why I even need it.
-  I'm using Portainer on my Synology, but a bug has me questioning why I even need it.
+tags:
-tags: []
+  - Synology
-published: false
+published: true
 ---
 I've been using [Portainer](https://www.portainer.io) on my Synology to handle Docker stuff.
 The internet said I should, so I did.
 It has a decent enough UI and seems easier to use than the built in container stuff on Synology.
 But honestly, I don't know enough to know what I'm getting.